 Analytical and creative Digital Marketing Manager with 5+ years of experience working with remote and in-house teams to enhance SEO efforts, Google Ad campaigns, and customer traffic.
 Specialise in technical and on page SEO.
 Dedicated to researching the latest marketing trends and sharing detailed insights with my colleagues in a friendly and accessible manner.

-Still unsure of how to write the opening statement of your CV personal profile?
-Here are three common questions about creating an effective personal profile for your CV:
+Still unsure how to write your CV personal profile?
+Here are answers to three common questions about creating an effective personal profile for your CV:

 - What’s the difference between a personal profile and a personal statement?

-- Does my CV need a personal statement?
+- Does my CV need a personal profile?

-- Can I use the same personal statement for multiple applications?
+- Can I use the same personal profile for multiple applications?

 1. What’s the difference between a personal profile and a personal statement?